The Truth and Reconciliation Project

 “If there is to be reconciliation, first there must be truth.”—Timothy B. Tyson

-Vanderbilt Divinity School, in partnership with Gideon’s Army and the Nashville community, will host four Truth and Reconciliation Hearings on Policing.
+Vanderbilt Divinity School, Gideon’s Army, the VDS Public Theology and Racial Justice Collaborative and the Nashville community will host four Truth and Reconciliation Hearings on Policing.
 We will invite black, brown, queer, and white allies to tell and listen to personal stories of police abuse and dehumanizing local policing practices.
 Those giving testimony will help uncover the experience of policing, its methodologies, and habits.
-From these transcripts the community (and hopefully with cooperation from Metro Nashville Police Department) we will: (1) to further develop a Citizen Oversight Board, (2) to understand and challenge policing policy and procedure in Nashville, beginning with a commitment by the police to reassess its policy and procedures and treatment of communities of color, (3) to negotiate a community covenant will that includes ten expectations for how we treat each other in the process of human centered policing in the community to preempt the phenomenon of police brutality and violence toward police in Nashville, and (4) to develop continuing education seminars on race/ethnicity, gender/sexuality, community centered policing, and restorative justice.
+From these transcripts the community (and hopefully with cooperation from Metro Nashville Police Department) will work: (1) to further develop a Civilian Oversight Board, (2) to understand and challenge policing policy and procedure in Nashville, beginning with a commitment by the police to reassess its policy and procedures and treatment of communities of color, (3) to negotiate a community covenant will that includes ten expectations for how we treat each other in the process of human centered policing in the community to preempt the phenomenon of police brutality and violence toward police in Nashville, and (4) to develop continuing education seminars on race/ethnicity, gender/sexuality, community centered policing, and restorative justice.

 Houses of worship, nonprofits, and community organizations are invited to host listening sessions for people to talk about their experiences with local police over the last decade.
 We have outlined a list of questions to frame your testimony.
 We ask that you use this framework for the listening sessions and for the public hearings.
 These religious, nonprofit, and community leaders will hear your testimonies then recommend to us the stories they find compelling for the public hearings to be hosted at VDS.
 We also have an online process where you may submit your testimony directly to us.
 We will select all the statements we receive from the community and notify the people we would like to stand testimony for one of the dates mentioned below.
 In total, 28 people will give testimony at VDS over four dates.